filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 #  EnableMarkets = true
 ```

-All these options are set to `true` by default.
-Until now, the monolith `lotus-miner` process has been responsible for all functionality.
+These options are set to `true` by default.
+Until now, the monolith `lotus-miner` process
+has been responsible for all functionality.

-At the moment these `subsystems` are designed to be grouped into two distinct types of `lotus-miner` nodes:
+These `subsystems` are designed to be grouped into two distinct types of `lotus-miner` nodes:

-1. The `markets` node - a `lotus-miner` process responsible to handling the storage market subsystem, and all functionality related to storage/retrieval deals;
+1. The `markets` node - a `lotus-miner` process responsible for handling the storage market
+ subsystem, and all functionality related to storage and retrieval deals;

 ```toml
 [Subsystems]